 It’s ideal for some green walking among plenty of attractions, trees and flowers.

-Budget Tip: Get yourself some take-away food for a picnic in the park.
+Get yourself in advance some take-away food for a picnic in the park.
 For example, you can buy fresh bread from the bakery combined with an individual purchase from the market.

 Time effort in the Parco Sempione: 1-2 hours for strolling around and a lunch break in the park.